julienherrero/awesome-list/README.md

 - [mumayank/AirLocation](https://github.com/mumayank/AirLocation) -
 - [mustafayigitt/validator](https://github.com/mustafayigitt/validator) - Notify type based validation for input fields.
 - [mwarning/trigger](https://github.com/mwarning/trigger) - Android app to lock/unlock/ring doors.
 Supports generic HTTPS/SSH/Bluetooth/MQTT and Nuki Smartlock.
-- [mykola-kichatov/android-clean-template](https://github.com/mykola-kichatov/android-clean-template) - Simple Android app, that can be used as a basic structure for general Android native apps
+- [mykola-kichatov/android-clean-template](https://github.com/mykola-kichatov/android-clean-template) - Simple Android app, that can be used as a template for general Android native apps
 - [nacular/doodle](https://github.com/nacular/doodle) - A pure Kotlin UI framework for the Web (and Desktop).
 - [naverz/Antonio](https://github.com/naverz/Antonio) - Android library for the adapter view (RecyclerView, ViewPager, ViewPager2)
 - [ncapdevi/FragNav](https://github.com/ncapdevi/FragNav) - An Android library for managing multiple stacks of fragments
-- [nesk/akkurate](https://github.com/nesk/akkurate) - The expressive validation library designed for business
+- [nesk/akkurate](https://github.com/nesk/akkurate) - The expressive validation library for Kotlin
 - [nicolashaan/resultat](https://github.com/nicolashaan/resultat) - Resultat is kotlin.Result with a loading state
 - [nikhilpanju/Tablespoon](https://github.com/nikhilpanju/Tablespoon) - Bind attributes easily in your custom views using annotations.
 - [nikit19/ScreenshotDetector](https://github.com/nikit19/ScreenshotDetector) - A demo app to show how to detect screenshots taken by the user while using the app
+- [nikoarap/compose-kit](https://github.com/nikoarap/compose-kit) - An easy-to-use, essential toolkit for Jetpack Compose, built to help you create beautiful, consistent user interfaces following Material3 guidelines and styles
 - [nitrico/LastAdapter](https://github.com/nitrico/LastAdapter) - Don't write a RecyclerView adapter again.
 Not even a ViewHolder!
 - [nomemory/mapneat](https://github.com/nomemory/mapneat) - MapNeat is a JVM library written in Kotlin that provides an easy to use DSL (Domain Specific Language) for transforming JSON to JSON, XML to JSON, POJO to JSON in a declarative way.
 - [odaridavid/Design-Pattern-Samples-App](https://github.com/odaridavid/Design-Pattern-Samples-App) - 🎨 Exploring creational,structural and behavioral design patterns using Kotlin